jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ## Do I need to run a Server?

 **No**.
 You can use the Servers listed by the built in Directories and use Jamulus without running a Server or choose a third party hosting service.
 If you just want an undisturbed session, use the [soloing technique described on the Tips and Tricks page](tips-tricks-more#have-a-undisturbed-session-on-any-server).
+If you decide you cannot use any of the Servers listed by the built in Directories, you may be able to use a Server (either Registered in a Custom Directory, or Unregistered - see [Server Types](#server-types)) hosted by a third party.
+Doing so will save you the trouble of setting one up yourself.

+## Basic requirements

 While setting up a Server isn't difficult, it's a good idea to read the following backround information to avoid some problems: